Dan-Viner/LinuxWS/Distributions/Arch/README.md

 `sudo pacman -Rns $(pacman -Qtdq)` - removing orphans

+### Display manager

+e.g. lightdm with webkit2 greeter: `sudo pacman -S lightdm ligthdm-webkit2-greeter xorg-server`

+* change the greeter in `/etc/lightdm/lightdm.conf` under `[Seat:*]` ... `greeter-session=lightdm-webkit2-greeter`.
+* activate the service using: `systemctl enable lightdm.service`

+**Note**: if you don't change the greeter- the DM will try the default greeter, which is the gtk-greeter, and if it is not installed- the DM loading will fail.

 ### HiDPI monitors
 to set the correct DPI for your monitors you just need to know its resolution and physical dimensions (in inchs). to check the native resolution typs: